 - Wait until the AP is displayed as “active”.
 Do not disconnect the AP from the power supply!
 Patience…

-- The AP is now ready for "Sophos Central Wireless" with the current firmware.
-The settings on the UTM can be removed.
+- The AP now understands the latest firmware and is therefore ready for “Sophos Central Wireless”.
+The settings on the UTM can be removed again.

-Update: This process can of course also be done with the XG firewall, where you don't even have to have a wireless license, as it's already included for free with SFOS.
+Update: This process can of course also be done with the XG Firewall, where you don’t even need to own a wireless license, as this is already included for free with SFOS.

 Sophos Wireless licensing model

-So far, "Sophos Wireless" makes quite a decent impression.
-But I haven't told you anything about the licensing model yet.
-So watch out, what comes now is unbelievable!
+Up to this point, “Sophos Wireless” makes quite a decent impression.
+However, I haven’t told you about the licensing model yet.
+So watch out, because here comes the hammer!

 Try Sophos Wireless now!

-Overall, "Sophos Wireless" made a very good impression in my test!
-Setting up an access point is as simple and self-explanatory as usual.
+Overall, “Sophos Wireless” made a very good impression in my test!
+The setup of an access point is as usual simple and self-explanatory.
 The interface looks very clear and tidy.
-The only thing that doesn't convince me is the license model.
-Personally, I don't think it's very cheap and if you consider that an advanced version with security features is to be released at the end of 2016, you'll probably have to pay even more per access point.
-So if you're planning a wireless project in the near future, let's talk about it and figure out which version makes the most sense for your requirements.
+Only the licensing model doesn’t really convince me.
+Personally, I don’t think it’s exactly cheap, and if you consider that an advanced version with security features is supposed to come at the end of 2016, you’ll probably have to pay even more per access point.
+So if you have a wireless project coming up, let’s talk about it and work out which option makes the most sense for your requirements.